 Diaper Changing Tables, Nursing Rooms, and Toilets

-Diaper-changing tables are located nearby the restrooms at department stores, train stations, shopping malls, major hotels, and some family-friendly restaurants.
+Diaper-changing tables are located near the restrooms at department stores, train stations, shopping malls, major hotels, and some family-friendly restaurants.
 Many also have family bathrooms if you need more space.
 While most places have trash cans for dirty diapers, some places may not and explicitly ask you not to trash them on the premises.

 I recommend downloading the app mama papa map (English available), which shows you the nearest diaper-changing tables and nursing rooms.
 It may come in handy when you’re outside and need a quick diaper change or nursing.
 (Android or iOS).

+Public toilets tend to be clean and safe with toilet paper provided.
 Some department stores may have child-friendly toilets and toilet seats for children.

 Buying More Kids’ Stuff